annpurna04/Todolist/README.md

 ### Exiting the Application
 - Choose the exit option from the menu to save your tasks and close the application.

+### Technologies Used

+- Programming Language: C++
+- Data Structures: Vector for storing tasks
+- Console I/O: Input and output handling for user interaction
+### Contributing

+Contributions are welcome!
+Feel free to open an issue or create a pull request if you find any bugs or have suggestions for improvement.
+### Contact

+For any questions or suggestions, please contact [annpurnagupta040401@gmail.com].